By Sajimon George BAMS, AAA, ATMS

-Prachaana This is done by pricking the skin of the scalp by needle like instruments and letting drops of blood coming out.
-This process is used very successfully for Alopecia areata.
+Prachaana This is done by pricking the skin of the scalp by needle like instruments.
+This process is used very widely for Alopecia areata.

 Dhara or pouring of medicinal liquids Some water-based herbal infusions are made from suitable herbs boiled in water; after the decoction is cooled down and strained, it is used to clean the scalp.